RiccardoGMoschetti/apirehab/docs/privacy.md

 ---
 layout: defwithcookiepolicy
-title: Azure Functions
+title: Cookie Policy
-nav_order: 2
+nav_order: 1
-has_children: true
+has_children: flse
-permalink: /docs/ui-components
+permalink: /docs/privacy
-has_toc: true
 ---
 #Cookie list
 At the time or writing, this websites uses no cookies.